 Adult CPR & AED Certification Exam

-50 Questions – A mix of multiple-choice and true/false, covering all key Adult CPR & AED topics.
+• 40 Questions – A mix of multiple-choice and true/false covering all core CPR & AED topics.

-Three Attempts – You’ll have up to 3 tries before needing a review break.
+• Three Attempts – You get up to three tries before a short review break is required.

-• Stay Focused – You can change answers before submitting, but remember, in real life, every second counts!
+• Stay Focused – You can revisit and revise answers before submitting.

-• Submit with Confidence – Review your answers, then finalize your exam when you’re ready.
+• Submit with Confidence – Review carefully, then click submit when you’re ready.

 What Happens Next?